Created: 2020-02-27Updated: 2019-10-25

 Pages site for Breqwatr Deployment Tool, so I used

-Create a file in your project's master branch named docs/CNAME
+Create a file in your project's master branch named docs/CNAME, and put your

 desired FQDN in that file.
 Push it to master.